 I HIGHLY recommend the Wild At Heart App.
 It has many powerful prayers that help fight the Enemy.

-You can also head to my freebies and download the Stress & Anxiety Protocol, it’s a free download.
-My hope is that you’ll understand more about this spiritual warfare so you know how to recognize it and fight if off!
+You can also head to my Etsy Shop and find numerous scripture wall art prints to hang in your home or office!
+My hope is that you’ll understand more about this spiritual warfare stuff so you know how to recognize it and fight it off!
 Blessings to you.

 By CT Copyright © 2020 Simplify Firefly.
 All Rights Reserved.